Le4kno3/Solidity-Contracts/Level 3 Projects/contract-L3C03/README.md

 Ref: https://www.rocketmortgage.com/learn/real-estate-crowdfunding

 -   Uprade L303.sol to L303V2.sol.
 -   Basically all functions are renamed as NAMEV2 in the new version.

-### Tutorials
+### Hints

-Hint: You dont need to initialize the new version, it is automatically initialized from the state variables of previous version.
+-   You dont need to initialize the new version, it is automatically initialized from the state variables of previous version.

-"tutorials" folder has few simple examples of contracts using Provable Oracle with respective results screenshots.

-### Solution

 1. Environment setup for proxy
 2. Configure deploy scripts
 3. Test the deploy scripts

+### Solution

+"scripts" and "test" folder.
+For the environment setup please refer to "hints" folder.

 ### Solution Screenshots